-- Take your container-in-question and fill it with about 1 cup of water (the amount of water depends on how big the container is so you need to make sure to just adjust it accordingly).
+- Take your food container in question and fill it with about 1 cup of water (the amount of water depends on how big the food container is, so you need to make sure to just adjust it accordingly).

 - Put your container in the microwave and make sure that you don’t cover it with the container’s lid so that it won’t explode.